pdefusco/Using_CML_MLFlow/README.md

 ![alt text](img/mlflow_step5.png)

-A basic resource profile with 1 vCPU and 2 GiB Mem is enough.
+A basic resource profile with 1 vCPU and 2 GiB Mem or more is enough.
 No GPU's required.

 ![alt text](img/mlflow_step6.png)